 Only change the master cylinder for better feel & power,

-and this is a recommendation for all FJ models
+This is a recommendation valid for all FJ series and another

-FJs from 1988 have an ugly problem with their brakes: with metallic
+FJs from 1988 on have an ugly problem with their brakes: with metallic

 hoses, the feeling is very hard, but without brake force.
 I